ATManagerPRO/heigvd-pro-b-01/README.md

 ...

 ## ATManager API
-You can found in [this repository](https://github.com/ATManagerPRO/heigvd-pro-b-01-api) the ATManager API that is used to manage our database resources.
+You can find in [this repository](https://github.com/ATManagerPRO/heigvd-pro-b-01-api) the ATManager API that is used to manage our database resources.